 How an API is manufactured?

-According to Chinese API producer, Katsura Chemical, “API is not made by only one reaction from the raw materials but rather it becomes an API via several chemical compounds.
+According to Japanese API producer, Katsura Chemical, “API is not made by only one reaction from the raw materials but rather it becomes an API via several chemical compounds.
 The chemical compound which is in the process of becoming an API from raw material is called an intermediate.”

 It further explains that there are some APIs that pass “through over ten kinds of intermediates in a process when it changes from being a raw material into an API”.